-Hello and welcome to the information page for the Archway, N19, Professional Creatives Network, founded by me, Susannah Fields, local professional freelance photographer, Florence Kettle, from the Creative Enterprise Zone, Archway and Barry Causton, Local Economies, at Islington Council.
+Hello and welcome to the information page for the Archway, N19, Professional Creatives Network, founded by me, Susannah Fields, local professional freelance photographer, in collaboration with Florence Kettle, from the Creative Enterprise Zone, Archway and Barry Causton, Local Economies, both from Islington Council.

 NEXT EVENT: